-In football, the Head Coach works with Offensive, Defensive and Special Teams Coordinators and several speciality coaches to run drills in practise.
+In football, the Head Coach works with Offensive, Defensive and Special Teams Coordinators and several specialty coaches to run drills in practice.
 They create plays for their weekly games and plan all sorts of contingencies.
 Norwegian Cruise Line's Production shows are led by their Creative Staff during rehearsals and have a few Captains of their own who take over the artistic integrity of the show once the shows are installed and the "Creatives" leave.

 What types of captains do we have in our casts?
 In After Midnight, onboard the Norwegian Escape, we have a Vocal Captain and a Dance Captain.
 A Vocal Captain oversees vocal warmups before shows and has rehearsals for any songs in need of, pun intended, tune-ups.
 Dance Captains oversee the dancing and any physical movement, also known as "staging".

 Some casts, such as For the Record: The Brat Pack, have a Show Captain who assumes the Dance and Vocal Captain duties.
-Speciality show elements have their own Captains.
+Specialty show elements have their own Captains.
 Priscilla Queen of the Desert on the Norwegian Epic has a Fly Captain overseeing the show's aerial work.
 Ships with only one production cast typically have one Dance Captain and one Vocal Captain who maintain the choreography and singing in all their production shows.

 All show Captains are appointed by the Creative Staff during rehearsals at the Norwegian Creative Studios in Tampa, Florida.
 The Creatives consider principal, supporting and ensemble performers for these duties.
 In the first Priscilla Queen of the Desert cast, the actor performing the leading role of Felicia served as Dance Captain.
 In the current cast, the Dance Captain is a member of the ensemble.